openthread/openthread/doc/spinel-protocol-src/spinel-tech-thread.md

 * Type: Read-Write
 * Packed-Encoding: `C`

 Specifies the self imposed random delay in seconds a REED waits before registering to become an Active Router.

+### PROP 5386: PROP_THREAD_PREFERRED_ROUTER_ID
+* Type: Write
+* Packed-Encoding: `C`

+Specifies the preferred Router Id.
+Upon becoming a router/leader the node attempts to use this Router Id.
+If the preferred Router Id is not set or if it can not be used, a randomly generated router id is picked.
+This property can be set only when the device role is either detached or disabled.